-LMU School of Education Dean Michelle D. Young has been named an Impact Academy fellow, joining a cohort of leaders chosen for their commitment to improving educator preparation.
+LMU School of Education Dean Michelle D. Young, Ph.D., has been named a 2020 Impact Academy Fellow by Deans for Impact, joining a cohort of leaders chosen for their commitment to improving educator preparation.

 “I am honored to have been selected for this fellowship and to have an opportunity to work with and learn from a diverse group of deans from across the country.
 I know that I and the LMU School of Education will benefit significantly,” said Young.